DBS and Occupational Health Check Guidance

 Complete the DBS application.
 If you are an overseas student and require further assistance, please contact FEHWDBS@wlv.ac.uk /FSEDBS@wlv.ac.uk.

-Process your ID documents through the option given which is digital and you will be directed to the portal which carries out the ID checks.
+Process your ID documents through the option given which is digital, if the digital check fails, you will be redirected to the portal that will carry out the ID checks.
+Please ensure you take the scan/bar code to the Post Office with you as this is your identified for your DBS application.

 Your certificate will be posted to the address you included on your application.